Clastify logo

 Define oxidation in terms of electrons.

-Explain why removal of hydrogen from a respiratory substrate is oxidation.
+Explain why removal of hydrogen from a substrate can oxidize the substrate.

 Medium